Even though the capture of birds with birdlime is prohibited by law in many countries…

-There were plenty of chestnut trees in there, so being late autumn, chestnuts season, we gathered from the ground below one of the trees some of the many available greenish shells or husks (capsules of 4 to 6 inches of length), covered with spiny stuff, and extracted the chestnuts from their interior, eating them thereafter.
+There were plenty of chestnut trees in there, so being late autumn, chestnuts season, we gathered some of the many available greenish shells or husks (capsules of 4 to 6 inches of length) from the ground below one of the chestnuts trees.
+The husks were covered by a spiny stuff, but we easily extracted the chestnuts from their interior, eating them thereafter.

-After taking away the chestnut’s exterior cover, brown and thick, the white nut is covered by a beige membrane difficult to take off, but eating the chestnut raw, without taking it off, would leave an unpleasant taste in the mouth, as such membrane cover is very bitter.
+After taking away the chestnut’s exterior cover, brown and thick, the white edible nut is covered by a beige membrane difficult to take off, but eating the chestnut raw, without taking the membrane off, would leave an unpleasant taste in the mouth, as such membrane cover is very bitter.

-Chestnuts are also consumed cooked — roasted or boiled — ; and in both cases, it is necessary to perform a little cut to the chestnut otherwise, the strong brown exterior cover won’t let the air from the interior escape out and due to the applied heat, the air will expand causing the chestnuts’ explosion.
+Chestnuts are also consumed cooked — roasted or boiled — ; and in both cases, it is necessary to perform a little cut to the chestnut, otherwise the strong brown exterior cover won’t let the air from the interior of the chestnut escape out, and due to the applied heat, the air will expand causing the chestnuts’ explosion.

 At the autumn-winter time in Spain and other European countries, it is frequent to find street-sellers of roasted chestnuts.